poster

 My favorite feature of any good Victorian ad is the variety of fonts and dingbats in use.
 Artists seem to always use a dozen fonts in any given piece.
 It looks like the advertiser aimed to use as many fonts as possible in one space.
 These warped font styles often remind me of the circus.
 It’s as if the carnival barker pulled double duty and was also hired to design the poster layout.
 Both the teapot and pointing finger ornaments give the composition an old time “over the top” feel.
 Step right up!

 Are you hosting a retro event?
-Contact me today for your own poster design!
+Hire me today for your own Victorian Tea poster design!

 Pick it up!
 The Rough Customers are Lexington, KY’s only third wave ska band – as far as we know!
 In 2014, my band at the time Analog Apostles performed with them and Nashville, TN soul rockers Ravenhill.
 Ravenhill made a tour stop in Lexington at the Sidecar, next door to Al’s Bar.
 The Rough Customers’ live show is all about fun, and that’s the vibe I was going for with this concert poster design.